rim0703/Coursera-Programming-Courses/Java-Programming-Solving-Problems-with-Software/README.md

 * * *

-### Before using this code, please read this file and instruction file carefully.
+### Before using this code, please read this file and the instruction file carefully.

 - #### To let the code run successfully, you must [install the packages(click)](http://www.dukelearntoprogram.com/course2/doc/javadoc/index.html?course=2 "packages") provided by the course.
 - #### You can download [Java project resources here(click)](https://www.dukelearntoprogram.com//course2/files.php "resources")